 Baby massage helps to get wonderful and enormous natural benefits for your baby’s growth and development.
 Benefits of massage are given below-

-- All the touching and stroking help to promote baby’s bond with you.
+- All the touching and stroking help to promote the baby’s bond with you.

-- Helps in psychological and social development stimulating baby’s sense of touch.
+- Helps in psychological and social development stimulating the baby’s sense of touch.

 - Massage boosts your baby’s muscle development by relaxing them and stimulating their growth.

 - It helps your baby to sleep better producing more melatonin, a sleep-regulating hormone.

 - Massaging is the best way to soothe your fussy baby.

 - Eases your baby’s pain due to gas, colic, teething, and congestion improving blood circulation.

 - Massage is beneficial to the digestive system as it stimulates the nerves that pass through the digestive tract.

 - Boosts the immune system of your baby.

 - Massaging makes you feel confident in handling your baby.